blaqbox-prime/unsplash_server/README.md

 ### `PhotoService.java`
 #### Overview
-This service handles operations related to photo management, including adding photos.
+This service handles operations related to image management, including adding images.

 #### Methods
-- `addPhoto(String url, String label, String username)`: Adds a photo to a user's profile.
+- `addPhoto(String url, String label, String username)`: Adds a image to a user's profile.
   - **Input:** Photo URL, label, and username.
   - **Output:** Persisted Photo object.
   - **Throws:** `ProfileNotFoundException` if the username does not exist.